-We currently employ Nick Smith, the son of A. T. (Trem) Smith, our Chief Executive Officer, as Director of Strategic Planning & Commercial Marketing.
+We currently employ Nick Smith, the son of Arthur T. Smith, our Chief Executive Officer, as Director of Strategic Planning & Commercial Marketing.
 Consistent with market rates of compensation, Mr. Smith received a salary of \$216,000, stock awards with a grant date fair value of \$42,000, non-equity incentive plan compensation of \$22,000, tax reimbursement amounts of \$560 and other compensation of \$12,000 from October 1, 2017 through September 30, 2018.

-Procedures for Approval of Interested Transactions
+Procedures for Approval of Related Party Transactions

-We have adopted a policy for approval of Interested Transactions.
-An "Interested Transaction" is a transaction, arrangement or relationship or series of similar transactions, arrangements or relationships (including any indebtedness or guarantee of indebtedness) in which we are a participant, the aggregate amount of which involved exceeds or may be expected to exceed \$120,000 in any calendar year, and in which any Related Person, has or will have a direct or indirect interest (other than solely as a result of being a director or less than 10% beneficial owner of another entity).
+We have adopted a policy for approval of Related Party Transactions.
+A "Related Party Transaction" is a transaction, arrangement or relationship in which we or any of our subsidiaries was, is or will be a participant, the amount of which involved exceeds \$120,000, and in which any Related Person had, has or will have a direct or indirect material interest.
 A "Related Person" means: